tasdikrahman/xkcd-dl/README.md

 ##Feautures

-- Can download all the xkcd's uploaded(1603 as I am writing this!).
+- Can download all the xkcd's uploaded till date(1603 as I am writing this!).
+- Download individual xkcd and store it
+- Download the latest xkcd
+- No duplicacy in your XKCD database.
 - Stores each xckd in a seperate file named as the `title` of the xkcd
+- Writes a `description.txt` for each xkcd.
+Storing meta-data like
+    - `date-publised`
+    - url value
+    - a small description of that xkcd
 - written in `python`.

 ##Usage